microsoft/language-server-protocol/_specifications/specification-3-17.md

  */
 export interface InlayHint {
 	/**
-	 * The value to be shown.
+	 * The text to be shown.
 	 */
 	label: string;